valelovan/valelovan/README.md

 Hello, I’m @valelovan

 - 👨‍💻 Software engineering
-- 🏛 Third year at the University of Virginia
+- 🏛 Fourth year at the University of Virginia
 - 📫 How to reach me:
    - LinkedIn: https://www.linkedin.com/in/vale-lovan-9196731b9